GSA-TTS/identity-handbook/_articles/appdev-cloudwatch-dashboard-guide.md

 From here you will see a list of available dashboards and there is functionality for searching dashboards.

-## Experimental vs Terraformed Dashbords
+## Experimental vs Terraformed Dashboards

 The source for CloudWatch Dashboards should be maintained in Terraform code under version control in the